 Multiple studies have found that being around animals can improve moods and reduce the risk of developing depression.

 Other studies have found that dogs in particular can support in decreasing the feelings of anxiety and sadness as well as increasing physical activity.
-A calming effect and noticeably lower blood pressure levels has also been observed in nursing homes.
+A calming effect and noticeably lower blood pressure levels have also been observed in nursing homes.

 Decrease behavioural problems